donlan2710/gRDA-Optimizer/directional_pruning/README.md

-# Code for gRDA
+# Code for results reproduction

-The code is for the paper **Directional Pruning of Deep Neural Networks** published in *NeurIPS 2020*.
+The code here reproduces the numerical results of the paper **Directional Pruning of Deep Neural Networks** published in *NeurIPS 2020*.

 ## Content